awsdocs/amazon-connect-admin-guide/doc_source/monitor-conversations.md

 ## Monitor Live Conversations with Contacts<a name="w50aac43b7c11"></a>

+**Tip**
+Call barge\-in is not currently supported\.
+That is, if you're listening to a conversation, your microphone stays muted\.

 1. Log in to your Amazon Connect instance with a user account that is assigned the **CallCenterManager** security profile, or that is enabled for the **Manager monitor** permission\.

 1. Open the Contact Control Panel \(CCP\) by choosing the phone icon in the top\-right corner of your screen\.
 You'll need the CCP open to connect to the conversation\.